-In the United States, stomach cancer is more common in Hispanic Americans, African Americans, and Asian/Pacific Islanders than it is in non-Hispanic whites.
+In the United States, stomach cancer is more common in Hispanic Americans, African Americans, Native Americans, Asian Americans, and Pacific Islanders than it is in non-Hispanic White people.

-Worldwide, stomach cancer is more common in Japan, China, Southern and Eastern Europe, and South and Central America.
-This disease is less common in Northern and Western Africa, South Central Asia, and North America.
+Worldwide, stomach cancer is more common in East Asia, Eastern Europe, and South and Central America.
+This disease is less common in Africa and North America.

 Infection with Helicobacter pylori (H pylori) bacteria seems to be a major cause of stomach cancer, especially cancers in the lower (distal) part of the stomach.
-Long-term infection of the stomach with this germ may lead to inflammation (called chronic atrophic gastritis) and pre-cancerous changes of the inner lining of the stomach.
+Long-term infection of the stomach with this germ may lead to atrophic gastritis and other pre-cancerous changes of the inner lining of the stomach.

 People with stomach cancer have a higher rate of H pylori infection than people without this cancer.
 H pylori infection is also linked to some types of lymphoma of the stomach.
 Even so, most people who carry this germ in their stomach never develop cancer.

-Smoking increases stomach cancer risk, particularly for cancers of the upper portion of the stomach near the esophagus.
-The rate of stomach cancer is about doubled in smokers.
+Smoking increases stomach cancer risk, particularly for cancers of the upper part of the stomach near the esophagus.
+The rate of stomach cancer is about doubled in people who smoke.

-Certain cells in the stomach lining normally make a substance called intrinsic factor (IF) that we need to absorb vitamin B12 from foods.
+Certain cells in the stomach lining normally make a substance called intrinsic factor (IF) that the body needs to absorb vitamin B12 from foods.
 People without enough IF may end up with a vitamin B12 deficiency, which affects the body’s ability to make new red blood cells and can cause other problems as well.
-This condition is called pernicious anemia.
-Along with anemia (too few red blood cells), people with this disease have an increased risk of stomach cancer.
+This condition, called pernicious anemia, can be caused by certain autoimmune conditions, as well as by some types of stomach surgery.
+Along with anemia (having too few red blood cells), people with this disease have an increased risk of stomach cancer.

-In this condition, excess growth of the stomach lining causes large folds in the lining and leads to low levels of stomach acid.
+In this condition, excess growth of the stomach's inner lining causes large folds in the lining and leads to low levels of stomach acid.
 Because this disease is very rare, it is not known exactly how much this increases the risk of stomach cancer.